Facts about Badger Baiting

 After 182 years of being illegal it’s time to put an end to this thriving ‘sport’ and see badger baiters are put behind bars.

-That is why we plan to deliver vital police training to forces across the UK throughout 2017 in partnership with the Badger Trust.
+That is why we plan to deliver vital police training to forces across England and Wales throughout 2017 in partnership with the Badger Trust.